 Once an agent schedules a callback for a record, the record remains a callback until an agent can reach the customer or the record reaches the maximum attempt limit, which, by default, is 10.
 The phone number used for callbacks is either the destination that generated the callback or a number the agent enters manually.
 If the agent manually enters a phone number for a callback, the system does not check the do not call list.
 If the agent entered the phone number, the contact gave the agent the number and wants to be called.

-PC allows blendingAllows you to combine outbound calls with your inbound queue, based on call priority. between inbound and outbound calls so that your agents can switch from handling outbound calls to handling inbound calls when your call queue spikes.
-You can do this using priority-based blending, a Studio-based agent pull configuration.
+PC allows blendingAllows you to combine outbound calls with your inbound queue, based on call priority. between inbound and outbound calls so agents can switch from handling outbound calls to handling inbound calls when your call queue spikes.
+You can do this using priority-based blending, an agent pull configuration scripted in Studio.

 When you activate a PC skill with priority-based blending, PC adds placeholders to the outbound queue with the appropriate initial priority.
 When a placeholder is the next record to call, PC matches to an agent with the appropriate skill.
 If more than one agent has the same skill permission, it assigns the call to the agent with the highest proficiency.
 If you blend multiple skills and have all skills at the same priority, the system inserts placeholders on a first-come-first-serve basis.
 The results might appear that the dialer randomly chooses the skill from which to dial.

 Agents receive a visual cue when they move between inbound and outbound calls.
-The two modes have differences in color and the agent can see queue levels for inbound skills associated with his agent ID when he is on outbound calls.
-The agent is prompted to log in to an outbound skill if the agent has non-blended skills.
-Otherwise, the agent is assigned outbound calls when they are the next highest priority work.
-If an agent logs into a non-blended skill, the agent cannot participate in priority-based blending.
+The two modes have differences in color and agents can see queue levels for inbound skills associated with their agent ID when on outbound calls.
+Agents are prompted to log in to an outbound skill if they have non-blended skills.
+Otherwise, they are assigned outbound calls when they are the next highest priority work.
+If an agent logs into a non-blended skill, that agent cannot participate in priority-based blending.

 - Set Up Agentless Proactive Voice Dialing